How to Grow a Flower Container Garden for Beginners

 A thriller plant has height and is the “attention-getter” of any flower container.

-It’s basically the framework for the entire flower garden container.
+It’s the framework for the entire flower garden container.
 They’re usually tall upright plants with colorful foliage or dramatic show-stopping flowers that last all season.

 Thriller options include: